jenglund/rlship-tools/KNOWNISSUES.md

   - `[DEP_WEBPACK_DEV_SERVER_CONSTRUCTOR]`: Using 'compiler' as first argument is deprecated
   - `[DEP_WEBPACK_DEV_SERVER_LISTEN]`: 'listen' method is deprecated
   - `[DEP_WEBPACK_DEV_SERVER_CLOSE]`: 'close' method is deprecated
-- **Status**: These warnings don't affect functionality and will be automatically resolved when webpack updates in a future release.
+- **Status**: Not critical but should be addressed in future updates
-- **Resolution Decision**: We've decided to accept these deprecation warnings rather than implement custom workarounds that may introduce other issues.
 - **Priority**: Low

 ### TypeScript Integration